The intent of our curriculum is:

 A mental and oral starter (5 – 10 minutes).

 Whole class work to rehearse, sharpen and develop mental and oral skills.
+This will take place through an active game or activity that will revise a key area of learning that the class have previously learnt.

 The main teaching activity (30 to 40 minutes)